First commercial release (as “Are You Lonely By Yourself”) by The Isley Brothers (1962).

 From the wiki: “‘Make It Easy On Yourself’, written by Burt Bacharach and Hal David, was first recorded for commercial release by the Isley Brothers.
 Much to Bacharach’s chagrin, the Brothers messed with the lyrics (turning it into ‘Are You Lonely By Yourself’) and he objected to the release of their version.
 (The Isley recording remained unreleased until 2001.)
 Instead, to fill out the time remaining of their studio session, the Isley Brothers recorded ‘Twist and Shout‘.

 “‘Make It Easy On Yourself’ was recorded as a demo in 1962 by the then-unknown Dionne Warwick who had hoped her version would be the first to be released.
 But, her demo recording would not released until 1968 as part of a collection titled Dionne Warwick – Golden Hits – Part One Collector’s Series Circa 1962-1964.
-And, it would not appear on CD until 2004’s Very Dionne collection on the Rhino Handmade label.
-In 1970, Warwick enjoyed modest Top 40 success with her re-recording of ‘Make It Easy On Yourself’.
+In 1970, Warwick enjoyed modest Top 40 success with her re-recording of ‘Make It Easy On Yourself’ for the album Very Dionne, her last release for Scepter Records after signing a lucrativ contract with Warner Brothers.

 “The most successful pop version of ‘Make It Easy on Yourself’ was the 1965 single by the Walker Brothers (‘The Sun Ain’t Gonna Shine (Anymore)‘) which reached #16 on the Billboard Hot 100 in 1965 and #1 in the UK.”